 Company job websites and speculative applications

-If there are no vacancies in the companies in which you’d like to work, consider writing to them directly ‘on spec’ with an unsolicited application.
+If there are no vacancies in the companies in which you’d like to work, consider writing to them directly on spec with an unsolicited application.
 In fact, Dutch companies are often happy for prospective employees to use this approach to find work in the Netherlands.

 It’s important to contact the right person though, so check companies’ job websites or contact the company directly.

 Contact the individual companies on the list to find what jobs in the Netherlands might be available.